ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 }
 ```

-For each type of message I build a set of corresponding structs:
+For each type of message, I built a set of corresponding structs:

 ```rust
 #[derive(Serialize, Deserialize, Debug, PartialEq)]